troykinsella/concourse-artifactory-generic-resource/README.md

 ## Source Configuration

-* `host`: Required.
+* `url`: Required.
 The URL at which the Artifactory instance can be reached.
 Example: `https://tools.example.com/artifactory`.
 * `repository`: Required.
 The name of the generic repository in Artifactory.
 Example: `generic-local`.
 * `api_key`: Required.
 The API key with which to publish artifacts.
 * `version_strategy`: Optional.
 The strategy by which to handle versioning.
 Default: `none`.